codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 CFF doesn't (yet, see  <https://github.com/citation-file-format/citation-file-format/issues/69#issuecomment-904546233>) support these qualifiers for `identifiers` in a machine-readable way.
 `identifiers` is a list of identifiers pertaining to the software ("The identifiers of the software or dataset.").

-As of version 1.2.0, CFF `identifiers` may have an `identifier.description`, which may specify the relation of the identifier to another object, and which may be mapped to either `isPartOf` or `hasPart`.
+As of version 1.2.0, CFF `identifiers` may have an `identifier.description`, which may specify the relation of the identifier to another object (but only in human-readable form), and which may be mapped to either `isPartOf` or `hasPart`.

 #### CodeMeta to CFF